wpsmith/simple-twitter-connect/readme.txt

 == Changelog ==

+= 0.10 =
+* Added followers widget
+* Added shortcode to follow widget.
+Use [tweetfollow user="username"] to add a follow button into posts.
+Alternatively, use stc_follow_button($user); in your theme to put a follow button anywhere.

 = 0.9 =
 * Added hovercard support to Linkify plugin.
 * Added manual tweetbox to edit post page (using @anywhere tweetbox code).